 What is Christian Origins/Current Faith?
 At first, I simply defined it as my desire to teach what I learned in seminary to the average churchgoer.
 While this is still true, I realized my goals were more radical than sharing mere concepts in Bible study.
 This realization came to me gradually through learning and experience.
-I started a blog and a discussion group in 2013 both called “First-century Faith” to talk about Christian origins.
-Moreover, I hoped to add an element of devotion to the academics.
-There were many believing groups which rarely discussed biblical scholarship, as opposed to the learned ones that balked at the very mention of faith.
+I started a blog and a discussion group in 2013 both called First-Century Faith to talk about Christian origins.
+Moreover, I hoped to add an element of devotion to academics.
+There were many believing groups that rarely discussed biblical scholarship, as opposed to the learned ones that balked at the very mention of faith.
 I wanted to bring these opposites together.

 Meeting Jesus Again for the First Time

 Christian origins is an academic field of study that quests for the historical Jesus, considers whether his initial followers rightly or wrongly deified him as “Christ”, and examines Paul of Tarsus’ influence in the early church.
 Scholars also research biblical archaeology as well as ancient Near Eastern and Greco-Roman literature.
 This is to give a three-dimensional context for the New Testament.
 With the complement of “current faith,” I expand the study of Christian origins in a spiritual way.
 This is to discover the “historical Jesus Christ of faith” instead of settling for the flat-planed version many of us lifelong Christians grew up with.